Knowledge Transfer and Innovation Fund full guidance

 Funding support cannot be provided for projects or activities that are already taking place and would normally be expected to occur without grant assistance.

-In relation to vocational training and skills development in the form of workshops, training courses, coaching, information actions and farm visits events, the below costs shall not be considered eligible for grant support:
+In relation to workshops, training courses, coaching, and farm visits events, the below costs shall not be considered eligible for grant support:

 - travel for participants